silvercrypto888/platinum_ecosystem/README.md

 1. Basic exposure to Windows and Command Prompt.
 This tutorial is primarily intended for Windows users.
 2. Basic exposure to blockchains, crypto wallets, sending funds, etc.

-(Basic exposure to programming principles is highly useful for the tutorial, which includes Python scripts, but it is not strictly necessary.
-Linux or Windows Subsystem for Linux is very useful for making advanced dApps, but is not necessary for this tutorial)
+(Basic exposure to programming principles is useful in particular for the airdrop / snapshot tool (which uses Python), but not needed.
+Linux or Windows Subsystem for Linux is very useful for making advanced dApps, but is not needed for this tutorial)

 ## Dipping Your Toe Into Building on X1